IEEECSENICarthage/NeoCarthago/README.md

   <h3 align="center">NeoCarthago</h3>

    <div align="center">
-     "Watch simulations of various attack types to understand threat behaviors and see our solution in action in" <a href="https://www.youtube.com/@javascriptmastery/videos" target="_blank"><b>this video/b></a>
+     Watch simulations of various attack types to understand threat behaviors and see our solution in action in <a href="https://www.youtube.com/@javascriptmastery/videos" target="_blank"><b>this video/b></a>
     </div>
 </div>